-Use only two-stroke engine injection oil sold by authorized SKI-DOO dealers
+Use only two-stroke engine injection oil sold by authorized SKI-DOO dealers.

-MODEL OIL TYPE 2-TEC SDI (1) XP-S TM synthetic 2-stroke oil (3) or XP-S TM 2-stroke synthetic blend (3) All others XP-S TM synthetic 2-stroke oil (3) or XP-S TM 2-stroke synthetic blend (3) or XP-S TM mineral injection oil (2)
+MODEL OIL TYPE 995 SDI (1) XP-S TM Synthetic 2-stroke oil (2) or XP-S TM 2-stroke synthetic blend (2)

-CAUTION: (1) XP-STM synthetic 2-stroke oil and XP-S 2-stroke synthetic blend oil are specially formulated and tested for the severe requirements of these engines.
+CAUTION: (1) XP-STM synthetic 2-stroke oil and XP-S 2-stroke synthetic blend oil are specially formulated and tested for the severe requirements of this engine.
 Use of any other brand two-stroke oil may void the limited warranty.
 Use only XP-STM synthetic 2-stroke oil or XP-S 2-stroke synthetic blend.
 There is no known equivalent on the market for the moment.
 If a high quality equivalent were available, it could be used.

-- (2) If XP-STM Mineral Injection Oil is not available, API TC high-quality low ash two-stroke injection oil may be used. - (3) XP-STM synthetic 2-stroke, XP-STM 2-stroke synthetic blend and XP-STM mineral injection oil are compatible, they can be mixed together.
+(2) XP-STM synthetic 2-stroke and XP-STM 2-stroke synthetic blend injection oil are compatible, they can be mixed together.